 Schoeman Settlers in United States in the 20th Century

-- James K. Schoeman, aged 56, who emigrated to the United States from Audtshoorn, S. Africa, in 1908
+- James K. Schoeman, aged 56, who immigrated to the United States from Audtshoorn, S. Africa, in 1908

 - Mrs. James Schoeman, aged 46, who landed in America from Audtshoorn, S. Africa, in 1908